 Gathering upward feedback from your team can go a long way to boosting employee morale and strengthening their engagement.
 Plus, surveys and quizzes have the added benefit of adding an interactive element, which is key for effective internal communication.

 With pointed questions, multiple choice answers as well as open-field options, your deskless workers across the company can feel as though their voice matters and that their feedback and opinions are important to the company’s growth.
 These can identify knowledge gaps that you can fill with future communications, as well as identify opportunities you might not have thought of previously.

 Another benefit is quizzes and surveys allow you to test knowledge rates and identify gaps that need to be addressed either with further communication or more training.
-It’s also a great way to measure readiness and confidence in an open-ended way by taking a temperature check of sorts with your employees, this can go a long way in improving confidence and boosting engagement.
+It’s also a great way to measure readiness and confidence in an open-ended way by taking a temperature check of sorts with your employees, this can go a long way in improving confidence and boosting employee loyalty and retention.

-Your frontline and deskless employees don’t have the same access to the traditional internal communications other employees might have.
-It’s therefore important to remember that they often require special attention to ensure they’re kept abreast of all the important and relevant company-wide information.
-The more interactive and engaging your communication, the better received they’ll be by your employees, particularly your deskless ones.
-And the better they’re received, the more of an impact they’ll have on your employee engagement.
+The more interactive and engaging your communications, the better received they’ll be by your frontline staff.
+And the better they are received, the more of an impact they’ll have on your employee retention.
 It may be a bit more challenging but also very rewarding – for you and them.